GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Context Role'>Operational Context Role</A><BR>Operational Context Role: An Operational Context Role represents a participant in an Operational context.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational-Context-Role'>Operational Context Role</A><BR>Operational Context Role: An Operational Context Role represents a participant in an Operational context.
 It is interacting with other roles of the given Operational Context.
 Specific characteristics and features or, in case of persons or organizational units, knowledge and skills are assigned to a role necessary for the execution of the performed Operational Processes.<BR></html>